OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 ### Adding to the Library

-New sensors and actuator support can be added by filling out the loom_mod_template.h file with relevant code.
+New sensor and actuator support can be added by filling out the loom_mod_template.h file with relevant code.
 This template ensures that the code for each piece of hardware conforms to a standard format, making it easier to read and understand.

 ## Channels